Create Your Personal Plan

 Wharton’s career management team will guide you through the entire career management process – from refining your career goals and developing your search strategy to managing job offers and the on-boarding process.
 With the help of Career Management, you will complete a full assessment of your skills, values and goals, assess your job search skills, develop your job search skills for an MBA-level search, and create a personalized plan for your job search process — now and into the future.

 Programs and Workshops

 Individual Career Advising

 MBA Career Management and Wharton professional student clubs partner on treks that introduce students to opportunities in a wide variety of industry and regional sectors.
 Each year, students travel to more than 250 companies in more than a dozen U.S. and international locations, including New York, San Francisco, London, and Greater China.
-Company and geographical selection is based on student interest and may include sectors such as Venture Capital/Private Equity, Technology, Real Estate, Biotech/Health Care, and Media and Entertainment.
-Treks are usually combined with events that help students tap into alumni networks in the cities they are targeting.
+Company and geographical selection is based on student interest and may include sectors, such as venture capital/private equity, technology, real estate, retail, hedge funds, biotech/health care, media and entertainment, and start-ups.
+During these treks you will:

-A comprehensive compilation of over 40 online resources.
+- Alumni Career Management website, a comprehensive compilation of more than 40 online resources.

-Thousands of current job opportunities targeted at alumni, fully searchable by location, industry and function.
+- Alumni Job Board with thousands of current job opportunities targeted to alumni and fully searchable by location, industry and function.

 - Career Advising, one-on-one appointments with a dedicated MBA alumni advisor to discuss job search strategies, best job search practices in the current market, and how to leverage Wharton resources to meet short- and long-term career goals.